ABC's of International Trade Program

 The ABCs of International Trade program is a series of workshops for USD and TEC de Monterrey business students who have an interest or emphasis in international business and trade.
 Students attend five distinct workshops to earn the certification.
 These "hands-on" workshops are designed to supplement your academic coursework in international business.
 The program fee is $130, which includes materials and a light dinner nightly.

-The 2014 ABC's of International Trade program schedule will consist of five Thursday evenings during the Spring semester from 6 - 9 p.m.
+The 2016 ABC's of International Trade program schedule will consist of five seminars held on Tuesday evenings during the Spring semester from 6-9 p.m.
 The series will include the following workshops:

 Export and Import Operations and Documentation

 This workshop will provide participants with an overview of the procedures, terminology, documentation, and regulations for the export and import of goods from/to the United States.
 Participants will be introduced to international trade concepts like merchandise valuation, origin, non-tariff barriers, harmonized tariff schedule as well as the classification process.
 Participants will also review export and import regulations and compliance, transportation, free trade agreements, special permits, entry procedures, the Automated Export System to support export transactions and the preparation and use of all related documents.